GewelsJI/MediaEval2020-IIAI-Med/README.md

 attention (RA) module, which is able to establish the relationship between areas and boundary cues.

-**Performance and Efficiency.** Thanks to the recurrent cooperation mechanism between areas and boundaries, our PraNet is capable of calibrating misaligned predictions, improving the segmentation accuracy and achieving real-time efficiency (30fps) on
+**High Performance and Efficiency.** Thanks to the recurrent cooperation mechanism between areas and boundaries, our PraNet is capable of calibrating misaligned predictions, improving the segmentation accuracy and achieving real-time efficiency (30fps) on